Swedish Boy Names: A comprehensive guide

 Alex, being a short form of the name Alexander, has the same meaning as the longer version of the name – the meaning is derived from the ancient Greek name Aléxandros, meaning “protector”.

-Anton, one of the most common boy names in Sweden, is derived from Latin Antonius.
+Anton, one of the most common boy names in Sweden, is derived from the Latin name Antonius.
 The name's popularity in Sweden is high both among older and younger generations.

-This name is derived from the Old Norse name Áskell or Ásketill.
+Eskil is a Swedish male name that comes from the Old Norse names Áskell or Ásketill.
 The meaning of this Old Norse name is roughly “divine cauldron”, with Ás meaning “divine” or “God” and ketill meaning “cauldron” or “helmet”.

-The direct meaning of Karl is “man” – the word karl is still used in the Swedish language today with the same meaning as the name.
+The direct meaning of Karl is “man” – the word karl is still used in the Swedish language today with that meaning.
 A common nickname for boys bearing this name is Kalle.

 Mattias is a biblical name that is very common in Sweden – other versions, like Mathias and Matias, are also found here.

-Although Olle is commonly used as a nickname for someone with the name Olof, in Sweden it is more popular as a given name than the original name Olof.
+Olle is commonly used as a nickname for someone named Olof.
+But interestingly, in Sweden, Olle is a more popular name than the original name Olof.

 Just like Olle, Pelle is also commonly used as a nickname for a few other names – like Per, Pär, and Peter – but it is also popular as a name on its own.